Professor Mark McCaughrean speaks about his major work at ESA

-To help you comprehend how far Titan is from Earth, Mark suggests imagining Earth scaled down to about 13 centimeters in diameter (approximately the size of a large ball in your hand).
+To help you comprehend how far Titan is from Earth, Mark suggests imagining Earth scaled down to about 13 centimetres in diameter (approximately the size of a large ball in your hand).

-At this scale, Titan would be around 13 kilometers away from this.
+At this scale, Titan would be around 13 kilometres away from this.

 Titan has rivers, lakes, and even rain.
 These are not made out of water, but of liquid hydrocarbons at an astonishingly low temperature of negative 150 degrees Celcius.

 It’s a fascinating place to study because these liquid hydrocarbons act as solvents which could potentially facilitate strange forms of life.

-However, the environment on astronomical bodies such as Titan are radically different to that of Earth and if we were to find life there, it would be unfamiliar to anything that we have ever seen or could predict.
+However, the environment on astronomical bodies such as Titan is radically different to that of Earth and if we were to find life there, it would be unfamiliar to anything that we have ever seen or could predict.

 The Universe is an unfathomably expansive and empty place.
 Stars are few and far between, which makes them difficult to explore.

-Going back to Professor McCaughrean’s scale model of the Earth at a 13-centimeter diameter, the nearest star to Earth (apart from our sun) would be from here to the Moon! (approximately s400,000 kilometers away).
+Going back to Professor McCaughrean’s scale model of the Earth at a 13-centimetre diameter, the nearest star to Earth (apart from our sun) would be from here to the Moon! (approximately s400,000 kilometres away).